 Storm Experience

-Are you a UND student interested in learning more about thunderstorms and tornadoes?
-Join us for the Annual Storm Experience - a class held near the end of May.
+Are you interested in learning more about thunderstorms and tornadoes?
+Join us for the UND Storm Experience Class!

 We will work hard during the trip to make sure you have a great learning experience and safe travels.